zgompert/PhyloIntroBiochem/README.md

 4. Select *Uncultured/environmental sample sequences* to reduce noise

 Select a subset of sequences to use.

 Keep sequences that:

 - match the same gene name in the annotation (or obvious homolog)

 - are similar length (avoid very short fragments if possible)

-- come from different species (avoid redundant same-species entries)
+- come from species of interest; you might or might not want multiple representatives of the same species

 Avoid: